WSA-Community/WSAGAScript/README.md

 ## SIGN IN DOESN'T WORK CURRENTLY.
 ### THIS IS FOR TESTING

-Download MSIXBUNDLE
+Download MSIXBUNDLE (use store rg-adguard to download the msixbundle, Package id: 9P3395VX91NR)

-INSTALL WSL2 (ubuntu/debian, amy other distro could work)
+INSTALL WSL2 (ubuntu/debian, any other distro could work)

 INSTALL unzip lzip